G-Node/nixpy/docs/source/data_handling.rst

 Working with data
 =================

 Storing data is one thing, but we want to work with it.
-The following examples illustrate reading of data from *DataArray*, *Tag* and *MultiTag* entities We will use the dummy dataset already used in the :doc:`tagging <./tagging>` example.
+The following examples illustrate reading of data from *DataArray*, *Tag* and *MultiTag* entities.
+We will use the dummy dataset already used in the :doc:`tagging <./tagging>` example.
 The figure below shows what is stored in the dataset.

 .. figure:: ./images/tag1.png
    :alt: a system's response to a stimulus

 At some instance in time a system was exposed to a stimulus that leads to the system's response.
-The response has been recorded and stored in a *DataArray* the A *Tag* is used to highlight the "stimulus-on" segment of the data.
+The response has been recorded and stored in a *DataArray*, a *Tag* is used to highlight the "stimulus-on" segment of the data.

 .. literalinclude:: examples/tagging_example.py
     :caption: :download:`example code <examples/tagging_example.py>`